Discover the historic Reims Cathedral © French Moments

 West rose window, Reims Cathedral © French Moments

-All the 13th century stained glass windows of the choir and nave still consist of a considerable surface comprising old parts.
+All 13th-century stained glass windows of the choir and nave still have a considerable surface comprising old parts.

 • around God, the Eternal Father,